-We have a cozy student lounge with a beautiful view of the ocean, High Definition TV, snack and beverage vending machines (removed temporarily due to COVID-19), refrigerator and microwave.
-There is a cupboard for you to store your cup so you can enjoy tea.
-You may also use the student lounge phone and local calls are free.
+We have a cozy student lounge with a beautiful view of the ocean, High Definition TV, snack and beverage vending machines, refrigerator and microwave.
+There is a cupboard for you to store your cup so you can enjoy tea or hot chocolate.
 Enjoy your stay!